James Koskiniemi

-James Koskiniemi (born February 16, 1977) is an American chef who is the recipient of the San Francisco Chefs Association 2010 Chef of the Year.
-James worked as the Executive Chef of The Bellevue Club in Oakland, California and as of September 2014 he became chef and co-founder of The Pig and The Pickle – Ale Industries Marketplace in Concord California.
-He was a writer for the Culinarian Magazine, and served two terms as President of the board of directors of the San Francisco Chefs Association – Chefs Association of the Pacific Coast ACF.
+James Koskiniemi (born February 16, 1977) is an American chef and food writer.
+He is a writer for the Culinarian Magazine and is also the co-founder of The Pig and The Pickle.
+He previously served as the Executive Chef of The Bellevue Club and served two terms as President of the Board of Directors of the ACF.

+Early life and education

+When Koskiniemi was six years old, he won first place in a men's cooking competition and a culinary award from Alice Waters.
+At an early age, he was introduced to traditional French cooking by his father who studied under Master Chef Ken Wolfe, and baking from his mother.

+Koskiniemi has an Associate of Occupational Studies in Le Cordon Bleu degree from the California Culinary Academy in San Francisco, California.

+Career

+In June 2007, Koskiniemi was invited by the Adopt-a-Ship Program as a Chef Instructor on the Navy's USS Boxer (LHD-4) to train traditional techniques and help oversee the production of over 1200 meals per day.

 He appeared on the cover of the February 2008 issue of the Culinarian Magazine.

-When Chef James was six years old he won first place in a men's cooking competition and a culinary award from Alice Waters.
-At an early age he was introduced to Traditional French cooking by his father Ken who studied under Master Chef Ken Wolfe, and baking and pastry from his mother Peggy.

-Chef James has an Associate of Occupational Studies in Le Cordon Bleu degree from the California Culinary Academy in San Francisco, California, and was the only one to graduate with full honors at the top of his class out of almost 700 students.
-In June 2007 Chef James was invited by the Adopt a Ship Program as a Chef Instructor on the Navy's USS Boxer (LHD-4) to train Culinary specialists in traditional techniques and help oversee the production of over 1200 meals per day.

 He served as the youngest President and Director of the San Francisco Chefs Association.

-On October 17, 2010, Chef James won first place for preparing Crab and Potato Croquettes with a Sweet Kiwi Foam at the 10th annual Crabby Chef competition held at Spengers Fish Grotto in Berkeley, California.
+In 2010, he was the recipient of the San Francisco Chefs Association Chef of the Year award.
+On October 17, 2010, Koskiniemi won first place for preparing at the 10th annual Crabby Chef competition held at Spengers Fish Grotto in Berkeley, California.
 He repeated his victory a year later at the final Crabby Chef competition with Crab and Corn Beignets with a Ginger Honey Ver Jus.

-Chef James made an appearance on an episode of the Food Network Show Restaurant: Impossible Chef James works with several local charities such as Special Olympics, NFL Alumni For Kids, East Bay Agency for Children, and Raphael House.
+Chef James made an appearance on an episode of the Food Network Show Restaurant: Impossible.

+He works with several local charities such as the Special Olympics, NFL Alumni For Kids, East Bay Agency for Children, and Raphael House.
 He was auctioned off in 2012 for over $30,000 at the Raphael House Gala in May 2012.

+In September 2014, he became chef and co-founder of The Pig and The Pickle at Ale Industries Marketplace.